zubeyirtercan/voicefoundry-demo/readme.md

 - Login into your Amazon Connect instance.
 Please use Chrome or Firefox
 - Go to the page Routing > Contact flows
 - In the contact flow list find "VoiceFoundry Demo Flow" and open it
-- From the combo-button on the top-right corner select "Import flow (beta)"
+- From the combo-button in the top-right corner select "Import flow (beta)"
 - Either use [the flow file in this project](ContactFlow/VoiceFoundryDemo.json) or download from [here](https://voicefoundry-artifacts.s3.amazonaws.com/VoiceFoundryDemo.json) and import it into the contact flow.
 - Now we need to update the Lambda function ARN in the flow.
 To do this, go to the Outputs tab of the CloudFormation stack
 - Select and copy the LambdaARN value